steinitzu/jotbox/docs/docs/whitelist-and-revoke-tokens.md

 ## Use other storage backends

 You don't have to use redis for your whitelist.
-You can create a subclass of the abstract class `jotbox.whitelist.base.BaseWhitelist` and use any database/storage method you want.
+You can create a subclass of the abstract class `jotbox.whitelist.base.Whitelist` and use any database/storage method you want.

 You'll need to implement the `add`, `exists`, `touch` and `delete` methods.